r0sace/OpioidTracker/README.md

 Created by: Rebecca Chen, Cristina Rosace, Blake Hakkila, and Brandon Arsenault for the Future of Healthcare by Datavant Hackathon

-This is an application meant to inform the user on the opioid epidemic in American.
-This dashboard uses Dash, Pandas, and various API's to display data in graph form regarding opioid prescription rate changes, opioid fatal overdose events, and opioid non-fatal overdose events via state and county entered by the user.
+This is an application used to inform the user on the opioid epidemic in America.
+This dashboard uses Dash, Pandas, and various API's to graphically dispaly data regarding opioid prescription rate changes, opioid fatal overdose events, and opioid non-fatal overdose events via state and county entered by the user.

 This application also informs the user on various medication alternatives, therapeutic alternatives, and national resources.